rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/3-break-down-the-problem.md

 - Bottlenecks
 - Data gaps
 - Sources of frustration

+> **Optional:** You can also think about the impact of these issues — such as lost time, extra cost, or reduced quality.
+This can help Copilot (and your team) better frame the problem.

 Once you’ve listed these pain points, use **Copilot Chat (or Researcher)** to expand your understanding: